cremesk/bashblog/README.md

     bb post

-It will try to use Markdown, if installed.
+It will use Markdown.
 To force HTML:

     bb post -html